 - True Non-Stick Surface

 Click on any image to enlarge

 RothGreaves DR Coating Variations:

-RothGreaves PTFE finishes come in three colors.
-They are most commonly used for medical and manufacturing processing applications, including coated wire, coated mandrels and anti-corrosion.
+RothGreaves PTFE finishes come in five variations.
+They are most commonly used for medical, manufacturing, and processing applications, including coated wire, coated mandrels and anti-corrosion.

 NOTE: DR finishes DO NOT apply well to copper, brass, or bronze